open-revolution/research/imed/proposals-summary.md

 **The main document:** “The Medical Innovation Prize Fund: A New Paradigm for Supporting Sustainable Innovation and Access to New Drugs: De-Linking Markets for Products from Markets for Innovation,” 2011. https://www.keionline.org/sites/default/files/big_prize_fund_overview_26may2011_letter.pdf.

 **General information:**

 Hollis, Adrian, and Thomas Pogge.
 The Health Impact Fund: Making New Medicines Accessible for All.
 Incentives for Global Health, 2008. http://healthimpactfund.org/wp-content/uploads/2015/12/hif_book.pdf.

+> Why cite HIF again here? [name=Rufus Pollock]

 Wei, Marlynn.
 “Should Prizes Replace Patents - A Critique of the Medical Innovation Prize Act of 2005.”
 Boston University Journal of Science & Technology Law 13 (2007): 25.

+> Why this article?
+Is it useful?
+I think we probably want an annotated bibliography somewhere for these items. [name=Rufus Pollock]

 “Prizes as an Alternative to Patents.”
 Wikipedia, June 14, 2017. https://en.wikipedia.org/w/index.php?title=Prizes_as_an_alternative_to_patents&oldid=785616933.

+> how good is this article? [name=Rufus Pollock]

 **The laws:**

+> This is an example of why we probably want Zotero and use citations here rather than writing out in full in a particular citation style. [name=Rufus Pollock]

 Sanders, Bernard.
 “Text - H.R.417 - 109th Congress (2005-2006): Medical Innovation Prize Act of 2005.”
 Webpage, 2005. https://www.congress.gov/bill/109th-congress/house-bill/417/text.

 ———.
 “Text - S.495 - 115th Congress (2017-2018): Medical Innovation Prize Fund Act.”
 Webpage, 2017. https://www.congress.gov/bill/115th-congress/senate-bill/495/text.